threefoldfoundation/threefold_data/content/project/solidaridad/solidaridad.md

 <br/>
 <br/>

-- Record Keeping: Record and trace  work and output, along with helping to improve the way people work
+- Record Keeping: Record and trace work and output, along with helping to improve the way people work.
-- Formalization: decriminalize sectors which can lead to more transparency
+- Formalization: Decriminalize sectors which can lead to more transparency.
-- Capacity Building: Training, tracking and ‘certification’.
+- Capacity Building: Training, tracking and ‘certification.’
-- Access to Information: Information sharing platforms focussing on trading and market updates.
+- Access to Information: Information sharing platforms focusing on trading and market updates.
-- Access to Finance:  Information and  details on where people are located, their registration, productivity, the training and certification, financial services providers would have more confidence to provide loans and other services
+- Access to Finance: Information and details on where people are located, their registration, productivity, training and certification – financial services providers would have more confidence to provide loans and other services.
 - Advanced Equipment and Technology: Access to the latest equipment will help improve efficiency.
 <br/>
 <br/>
 First focus will be on creating a marketplace for farming data collected by farmers (smallholders) which is wanted by the food industry have sustainability, equality, & human rights statements in their Corporate Social Responsibility Charters.
-This marketplace will connect smallholder farmers, analysts and large companies to provide the data needed to creating  reporting and make the smallholder farmers benefit by having a secondary income stream out of the information (data) that they provide.
+This marketplace will connect smallholder farmers, analysts and large companies to provide the data needed to creating reporting, and the smallholder farmers will benefit by having a secondary income stream out of the information (data) that they provide.

 <br/>